Hang gliding 1978 and 1979 part 2

-See the Hang glider sail painting related topics menu.
+See the Hang glider sail art related topics menu.
 Also see under External links later on this page for video in color of George Worthington’s Cumulus VB with dragons painted on the sail.

 Manta, based in Oakland, California, manufactured the Fledge 2 ‘semi rigid’ hang glider, which at this time was unbeatable in competition.
 However, a flex-wing was under development by a rival manufacturer that was to nullify the Fledge’s advantage.
 The Manta Fledge 2, like the Eipper Quicksilver, subsequently gained a new lease of life as a powered ultralight.
 (See Early powered ultralights.)
 Manta also manufactured components for other powered ultralight manufacturers.
 See the Manta Products of California related topics menu.

 George Worthington was a retired navy pilot who held world distance records in both rigid and flex-wing hang gliders.
+(See the Mitchell Wing page for more of Worthington.)
 Tom Peghiny started designing and building his own hang gliders while still at school.
 Dennis Pagen writes the most authoritative texts about every aspect of hang gliding.